 Cure with pollen and royal jelly.
-Several studies have shown that bee pollen treatment yields exceptional results in the healing of prostate adenoma and prostate hypertrophy.
-It is recommended to intake at least 10 grams of bee pollen in combination with 100 mg of royal jelly per day for at least 60 days to get noticeable results.
+Several studies have shown that bee pollen treatment yields exceptional results in healing prostate adenoma and hypertrophy.
+It is recommended to take at least 10 grams of bee pollen in combination with 100 mg of royal jelly daily for at least 60 days to get noticeable results.

 The yeast cure has shown beneficial effects even in prostate cancer.
 Experimental studies demonstrated that daily ingestion of this product resulted in malignant development stopping in less than three months.

 Take 2-3 yeast tablets per day for three weeks.
 Make a 7-day break and repeat.

 Consume soy foods.
 Soybeans contain substances called isoflavones that may protect against prostate disease.

 Eat regular lentils, nuts, and sweet corn.
 They contain glutamic acid, an amino acid that may reduce the size of the enlarged prostate.

 Combination of equal amounts of spiny cocklebur (Xanthium